Blu3Str0k3r/Blu3Str0k3r/README.md

-### FL0D3V
+# FL0D3V

-Just a guy who loves developing full stack projects.
-I'm trying to build performent services, apps and sometimes also little projects or libraries.
+Just a guy who loves programming performent services, apps and sometimes also little projects or libraries.

-**KISS**?
-Never heard of her!

-Currently building a startup with the best team in the world.